 Thank you to everyone who joined us at AERO’s 49th Annual Expo!
-This event is now complete, but you can still reference the materials and session descriptions below.
+This event is now complete, and you can still reference the materials and session descriptions below.
 Recordings of sessions are available on our YouTube Channel or through the links beside each description below.

 Our very first gathering was in 1974, and led to the establishment of AERO as an organization.
 It was an opportunity to share information and ideas on issues that mattered to Montanans, with the goal of finding practical solutions that work.
 Nearly 50 years later, that tradition continues.

--The AERO & Abundant Montana Team
+-Your AERO & Abundant Montana Team

 10:00am-4:00pm – Community tours (see tour options below)

 4:00pm – Expo Check-In starts at the Holter Museum of Art